pallavpanwar9876/testRepo/README.md

-This is the README file for my 1st repositiry.
+This is the README file for my 1st repository

+Please do not make spelling mistakes.